astrokings/akguide/docs/eng/1804fedbattleplaying.md

 The battle lasts for an hour and consists of a total of 3 rounds.<br>
 Rounds 1 and 2 last 15 minutes, and Round 3 lasts 30 minutes.<br>
-Bases are activated sequentially in each round and support items are provided.
+Bases are activated sequentially in each round and support items are provided.<br>

+- The supported items will only be given to users who were present at the start of each round.

 <br>
 <br>